ivcylc/OpenMusic/readme.md

 (Trying to support audio-to-audio generation is in my todo list, such that you can input music tracks and the LDM will help merge them~)

+### We have succeeded in extending our model to inf-long music generation in a [zero-shot](https://github.com/dalision) manner

 ### Thanks for advertisement on locally test in [YouTube](https://www.youtube.com/watch?v=L4dIRvYrJ8g)! - by [@Fahd Mirza](https://www.youtube.com/@fahdmirza)